-Conservation Advisory Council
+Conservation Advisory Council Roundtables

-Conservation Advisory Councils (CAC) play a valuable role in advising towns on issues related to groundwater, wildlife habitat, open space, scenic views and more.
-This is the sixth in a series of Roundtables held throughout the year to share news about CAC activities and related topics.
-You are welcome whether you are a CAC member or an interested resident.
+CLC holds a series of Roundtables throughout the year where members of CACs and others gather to share news about Conservation Advisory Council (CAC) activities and related topics.
+You are always welcome to attend whether you are a CAC member or an interested resident.

 New York’s Municipal Law enables town boards to appoint a CAC to advise town agencies, especially “time-strapped” planning boards, on issues related to natural resources.